codelastnight/to-path-figma/README.md

 Put any objects or text on a path!

+[*EPIC NEW UPDATE!!*]
+LIVE PREVIEW IS HERE! now update and change your object and see it happen live!

 1. make a curve
 2. select an object, group, or text
 3. watch the magic* happen!